hoodedapollo/GPpackages/README.md

 Open the IMU_stream app on smartwatch

-Now put on the smartwatch and run
+The following command will start the project

 ```
-roslaunch coordination oa_gb_simple_coordination.launch
+$ roslaunch coordination oa_gb_simple_coordination.launch
 ```

-A gazebo enviroment as the one in the picture will show up and rviz visualizer will show the odometry data.
+A gazebo enviroment will show up and rviz visualizer will show the odometry data.
-Now you should be able to control miro with your smartwatch
+Now you should be able to control miro with your smartwatch.

-Add as many obstacle as you like and see how miro behaves ;)
+Add as many obstacle as you like and see how miro behaves

 ### Architecture Breakdown